Transversal Intersection and Sum of Polynomial Ideals: Criterion for Transversal Intersection of polynomial ideals

+The notion of transversal intersection of ideals $I$ and $J$ become particularly useful while resolving ideals of the form $I+J$.
 We say that $I$ and $J$ intersect \textit{transversally} if $I\cap J= IJ$.
 Suppose that $\mathbb{F}_{\cdot}$ resolves $R/I$ and $\mathbb{G}_{\cdot}$ resolves $R/J$ minimally.
-It is interesting to note that if $I$ and $J$ intersect transversally, then the tensor product complex $\mathbb{F} \otimes_{R} \mathbb{G}$ resolves $R/I+J$ minimally; see Lemma \ref{tensorprod}.
+It is interesting to note that if $I$ and $J$ intersect transversally, then the tensor product complex $\mathbb{F} \otimes_{R} \mathbb{G}$ resolves $R/(I+J)$ minimally; see Lemma \ref{tensorprod}.
 Therefore, it is useful to know if two ideals intersect transversally, especially when one is trying to compute minimal free resolutions and Betti numbers for ideals of the form $I+J$, through iterated techniques; see \cite{hip}.